 As discussed previously, horror is meant to frighten, scare, or make the reader feel ill at ease.
 Horror stories typically explore themes related to demons, spirits, death, and the afterlife.
 The horror genre in all its forms makes us confront our fears and tries to rattle us in order to make us think.
 Now let’s look at the horror sub-genres.

 Horror doesn’t have as many sub-genres as fantasy or science fiction.
 It tends to be more difficult to break down into sub-categories.
-The following is not a comprehensive list, but should give you a better understanding of the more common horror sub-genres out there.
+The following is not a comprehensive list (and the definitions are intentionally brief), but should give you a better understanding of the more common horror sub-genres out there.

 Cosmic Horror